Car-free island, Victorian charm, and a real Great Lakes overnight escape

 How to plan Mackinac well

 Mackinac Island gets flattened into day-trip blur too often.
-The real planning questions are where to stay, how much to center bikes, whether the island works better with an overnight, and how to make the no-car setup feel charming instead of inconvenient.
+The real questions are where to stay, how much to center bikes, whether one night on the island changes the pace, and how to make the no-car setup charming instead of inconvenient.

 Horse carriage on Mackinac Island